duderstadt-lab/mars-docs/examples/track-position-on-DNA.md

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/dnaArchive/img4.png' width='450' /></div>

-Output columns should be x_drift_corr and y_drift_corr.
+Output columns should be X_drift_corr and Y_drift_corr.
 The origin or zero should be the last frame because that is the frame (T) we used with the DNA finder and there was a few minutes between the protein collection and post staining of DNA.

 **Transform to overlay tracked proteins with the DNA channel**